vtimd/vcs-fitcycle/README.md

 3. Create tf file by adding ".tf" to bigapp or smallapp depending on the deployment type

+4. Run `terraform init` to ensure there are no errors in the Terraform configuration.
+If any errors are reported, fix them before proceeding.

 4. Run `terraform validate` to ensure there are no errors in the Terraform configuration.
 If any errors are reported, fix them before proceeding.

 5. Run `terraform plan` to evaluate the current infrastructure and prepare a plan for creating the desired configuration.